 Strategic planning is one of the most important parts of any project, and yet, unfortunately, it is often either neglected or rushed through in favour of off the cuff inspiration.
 Many of us are eager to get to the implementation stage of the project while we’re still full of enthusiasm.
 But, while enthusiasm is great, it is reliable consistency that reaps the biggest rewards over time.

 Being strategic about your social media efforts means that your plan sets out your objectives and how to go about implementing them regardless of one’s personal level of ‘get up & go’.
-Strategy does not rely on any one person to complete a project, it gives you a step by step plan of how to get from point A to point B.
+The strategy does not rely on any one person to complete a project, it gives you a step by step plan of how to get from point A to point B.

 - Social Media Strategies Build Momentum